AuriR/XamarinFormsBulletListControl/ReadMe.md

 ## What's the point?
 Word has a beautiful bullet list format for text.
 HTML does, too.
 It's a great way of showing data in an immediately understood, organized way.
 Yet, there isn't a built-in bullet-list in XAML.
 Sure, I could use a ListView, but that felt pretty heavy.
 I just wanted a list of strings to show up in a list.
 So, I built this Xamarin.Forms control.
 I hope you enjoy it.

+##What's it look like?
+It looks like a bullet list, just like you want :) Here's an example using the tester app:

+![screenshot_tester]

+Here's the bullet list used in a Production app, embedded as a custom control in a ListView:

+![screenshot_dd]

 ## How do I use it?
 Add it to your XAML like any other custom control, and bind the Items property to some IEnumerable.
 By default, a round bullet character is used.